 1996 – Wattographs

 As far as my personal involvement with TTM Star Wars autographs, wattographs.com was where I cut my teeth.
-The site is now defunct, and it earned a bad reputation for some shady business practices, but that isn’t germane to it’s contribution to the TTM scene.
+The site is now defunct, and it earned a bad reputation for some shady business practices, but that isn’t germane to its contribution to the TTM scene.
 You can hear more about the scandal from Star Wars Autograph Universe here.

 The earliest screen grab of the site from archive.org is dated April 2002 but the copyright information at the bottom lists its origin as 1996.

 By 2002, the site already provided an address database for those who were interested in writing fan mail.
 It offered addresses, information on signing habits, or if the signer charges a fee.
-They also had a gallery that users could submit their images to.
+They also had a gallery where users could submit their images to.

 As a TTM collector at the time, I was unaware of any of the drama that was going on with the business side of the house.
 To me, Wattographs was the #1 place to go for addresses at the time.
 I was bummed out when for years the site cited hosting issues with the promise to come back online but never did.